JiiahaoXU/MASA/readme.md

 If you have any issues using this repo, feel free to contact Jiahao @ jiahaox@unr.edu.

+The proposed MASA algorithm is placed in `src/aggregation.py`, and you can easily take it and integrate MASA with your code.

 ### Environment

 Our code does not rely on special libraries or tools, so it can be easily integrated with most environment settings.